-I know you don’t want to, but you must.
-You must wait to cut back your daffodil foliage until it yellows.
+Once the flowers have quit, daffodil foliage can get pretty ugly.
+Nevertheless, it’s critical to the health of the bulb to let the leaves yellow.
 Removing leaves prematurely may neaten things up, but come spring you’ll have far fewer flowers.
 And everyone knows daffodils look best in big numbers.

 THE ROLE OF DAFFODIL FOLIAGE

-There’s no doubt that daffodils are one of spring’s highlights.
+Yes, there’s no doubt that daffodils are one of spring’s highlights.
 And with proper care, they’ll multiply year after year.
-On the surface, they seem almost indestructible.
+To all appearances, they seem almost indestructible.

 However, these flowers are not maintenance free.
-In fact, much of their success lies squarely with you.
+In fact, much of their success depends largely on you.

-That’s because when daffodil flowers fade, they can become an eyesore.
+It all stems from the foliage.
+Once daffodils begin to fade, the plant can become an eyesore.
 As the leaves die off, they begin to yellow.
 And this can produce some unsightly clumps in the garden.

 But tempting as it may be to cut them back, daffodil leaves are now carrying out a crucial task.
 They’re taking advantage of spring’s lengthening days to store up energy.
 And this in turn can have a huge impact on the bulbs’ ability to produce next year’s flowers.